Kenneth Bradshaw

 Sir Kenneth Anthony Bradshaw (1 September 1922 – 31 October 2007) was Clerk of the House of Commons in the United Kingdom from 1983 to 1987.

 He was educated at Ampleforth College, then St Catharine's College, Cambridge.

+Bradshaw was appointed Clerk Assistant of the House of Commons in 1979, and promoted to Clerk in 1983.

+Bradshaw was appointed a Companion of the Order of the Bath (CB) in the 1982 Birthday Honours, and promoted to Knight Commander of the Order (KCB) in the 1986 New Year Honours.